maksimshchavelev/server-monitoring-utility/README.md

 > If you want to install **external modules** for the server, install the `smu-server-linux-amd64-external-modules.deb` and `smu-server-sdk.deb` packages from the page of the release you need.
 A list of external modules is provided in the [server documentation](https://maksimshchavelev.github.io/server-monitoring-utility/server/docs/html/index.html)

+> A list of built-in modules is provided in the [server documentation](https://maksimshchavelev.github.io/server-monitoring-utility/server/docs/html/index.html)

 ## Building from source
 First, you need `libjsoncpp-dev` installed.
 On Debian-based systems, install this library with the command: